sumitchaudhary980/library-management-system/README.md

 ## Admin Module

-The admin side will provide features for managing library resources and maintaining system operations.
+The admin module will provide features for managing library resources and maintaining system operations.

 Planned functionalities: